Erl-koenig/switchdl/README.md

 ## Installation

+### From release

+Download a pre-compiled binary for your operating system from the [GitHub Releases](https://github.com/Erl-koenig/switchdl/releases) page.

 ### From source

 Ensure you have a working Go environment (Go 1.24.4+ is required).
+Note: The `version` command will show `dev` as it is built from source.

 ```bash
 go install github.com/Erl-koenig/switchdl@latest
 ```

-### From release

-Alternatively, you can download a pre-compiled binary for your operating system from the [GitHub Releases](https://github.com/Erl-koenig/switchdl/releases) page.

 ## Configuration